Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Experienced in working as part of the team environment and has great communication skills.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Ability to work in a team and excellent communication skills.

 Education: